 When Eileen Ingham first arrived in Leeds as an undergraduate she never imagined she would stay as long as she has.
-But, after graduating in biochemistry and microbiology, she went on to complete her PhD in immunology and began life as a postdoc.
+But, after graduating in biochemistry and microbiology, she went on to complete her PhD in immunology and began life as a post-doctoral researcher.

-Since then, the support of her colleagues and her rich collaborations with other departments and the NHS, have kept her at the University where she moved from a temporary to a permanent lectureship and then on to Professor of Medical Immunology.
+Since then, the support of her colleagues and collaborations with other departments and the NHS have kept her at the University where she moved from a temporary to a permanent lectureship and then on to Professor of Medical Immunology.
 A former Deputy Director of the Institute of Medical and Biological Engineering, she is also co-founder of a hugely successful spin out company.

 These collaborations have also led to huge leaps in regenerative medicine, and with that, unexpected recognition.
-Earlier this year an email arrived announcing that she, with long-time collaborator and husband Professor John Fisher CBE, was nominated for the European Patent Office European Inventor Award 2018 for work on creating a process to wash the cells and DNA out of donor tissue so it is not rejected by the host bodys immune system.
-She has no idea how the nomination happened.
+Earlier this year Eileen and long-time collaborator and husband Professor John Fisher were shortlisted for the European Patent Office's European Inventor Award 2018 for work on creating a process to wash the cells and DNA out of donor tissue so it is not rejected by the host bodys immune system.

 Eileen and John explain the decellularisation process and a recipient highlights how beneficial it has been to her treatment.

 What began at the turn of the century as a small project to generate aortic heart valves using tissue with the DNA and cellular material removed has grown into Tissue Regenix, a company with over £70m in private sector investment that employs over 50 people in its Leeds headquarters.
 The decellularisation process was patented for heart valves in 2001, has gone on to be adapted and used in many other tissue types from bladder to meniscus to the complex composite tissues in the knee.

 Tissue Regenix was spun out of the University in 2006 to commercialise the decellularisation process, under the name dCELL® Technology.